FrancoisSuzeau/Solar-System/README.md

 + bug correction on skybox (see the borders)

-+ rewrite Overlay class to correspond with perspective angle of projection matrix (for now at 70 degree) to pass it at 45 degree

 + Implement hit box to prevent to pass through body (have to extract method to calculate radius coming from body position)

-+ rescaling object due to a high value error of floating point.
-Value of translation are too high so error are high to

 + Make a Linux version : Have to think twice because I have to change screen adaptation of the overlay